Applications are due Monday, March 27, 2023

 One student will be selected for this award annually.
 Any enrolled student is eligible for this award and all applications will be considered; however, first and second-year students are particularly encouraged to apply.

-Download eligibility information.
+Download eligibility information

-Download application information.
+• Download application information

 Each student applying for the fellowship must submit an application that includes:

-A: A distinguished Hartwick College graduate, Cyrus Mehri ’83, went on to become a preeminent civil rights attorney after receiving his JD from Cornell Law School.
+A distinguished Hartwick College graduate, Cyrus Mehri ’83, went on to become a preeminent civil rights attorney after receiving his JD from Cornell Law School.
 Among his most influential cases are landmark class action settlements against Texaco, Coca-Cola, Morgan Stanley, and Smith Barney, in addition to anti-discrimination work with the NFL and Madison Avenue advertising agencies.
 In his 2009 Commencement speech at Hartwick, Mehri characterized his career to date as “one of representing the powerless against the powerful, overcoming long odds, and taking financial risks in pursuit of justice.”
 When accounting for the roots of this commitment, he credited his Iranian parents – his father an eye surgeon, his mother an artist – from whom he “picked up [his] best qualities,” including professionalism, hard work, optimism, courage, and “a deep appreciation for education and the precious, sometimes precarious, freedoms we often take for granted.”

 In 2006, Mehri endowed an annual named fellowship, with an operating budget, to be awarded to one current Hartwick student through a competitive proposal process.
 The award, which is announced each year at Honors Convocation, also includes a stipend for the student’s faculty or staff mentor.
 The student’s proposal should specifically address issues of globalism and/or pluralism, and how the student would facilitate greater awareness of these issues on our campus through specific activities or speakers funded by the operating budget.
 Faculty and staff from all departments and administrative may nominate students who are committed to intercultural exchanges and experiences that enrich the educational environment, or students may self-nominate.